PACE

 What does PACE cost?

-If you have Medicaid, you won't pay a monthly premium for the long-term care portion of the PACE benefit.
+If you have Medicaid, you won't pay a monthly premium for PACE.

-• A monthly premium to cover the long-term care portion of the PACE benefit
+- A monthly premium to cover the long-term care part of the PACE benefit

 How do I apply for PACE?